 Let’s go through some of the most common types and components of industrial control systems.

-Supervisory control and data acquisition (SCADA) is a term for complex control systems that use a combination of components, such as computers, graphical user interfaces and networked data communications, to provide a high level of automated controls and monitoring of processes.
+Supervisory control and data acquisition (SCADA) is a term for complex industrial automation control systems that use a combination of components, such as computers, graphical user interfaces and networked data communications, to provide a high level of automated controls and monitoring of processes.
 We will talk about SCADA systems in more detail later in the article.

 Programmable logic controllers are modular devices of various sizes that include a microprocessor with the appropriate number (ranging from dozens to hundreds and even thousands) of inputs and outputs (I/O).
 They are used to interconnect different kinds of industrial solutions in one network, enabling automated control and monitoring of industrial machinery and processes.

-A human-machine interface is a component of industrial control systems, a user interface or dashboard that allows humans to interact with machines, systems and devices, as well as monitoring the status of the processes.
+A human-machine interface is a component of industrial automation control systems, a user interface or dashboard that allows humans to interact with machines, systems and devices, as well as monitoring the status of the processes.

 PID control is a way of driving a system towards a position or level that is specified as desirable.
 Proportional–integral–derivative controllers are programmed in a specific way to be able to use closed-loop control feedback to keep the actual output from a process as close to the target or setpoint output as possible.
 They are mostly used in industrial automation systems for continuously modulated control of crucial process variables such as flow, pressure, speed, temperature, etc.